 2. Boosts Collagen In Your Body

 - Joint health: Cartilage in our joints wears down as we age, causing stiffness, pain, and inflammation.
-Consuming gelatin can help rebuild and strengthen cartilage (2).
+Collagen is a major component of cartilage, so consuming the building blocks of collagen might help rebuild and strengthen cartilage (2).

 - Skin health: As we age, collagen production slows down, leading to wrinkles and sagging skin.
-The collagen in bone broth gives skin elasticity and firmness (2).
+The collagen building blocks in bone broth may help improve skin elasticity and firmness (2).

 3. Boosts Immune System